Marie, Duchess of Auvergne: Duchess of Auvergne and Countess of Montpensier

-All three of Marie's brothers were dead before 1400, which explains the complexity of the negotiations for her third marriage: she and her elder sister Bonne were to be heirs to John of Berry's titles, which required royal assent.
+All three of Marie's brothers were dead before 1400, which explains the complexity of the negotiations for her third marriage: she and her elder sister Bonne were to be heirs to John, Duke of Berry's titles, which required royal assent.
 John of Berry died on 15 June 1416 (by which time Marie's husband was already a prisoner in England).
 Marie was accordingly appointed Duchess of Auvergne and Countess of Montpensier on 26 April 1418; these titles were confirmed in 1425.
 On 17 January 1421, her husband appointed her administrator of his estates as well.
 He died a prisoner in London in January 1434.
 Marie died in Lyon on an unknown date in June of the same year.
 She was buried at Souvigny Priory.